Guide to Pan-Seared Pork

 Q: I cooked my Pork Chops sous vide.
 Can I use the same times and temperatures to sear it when I finish it?

 A: No, after sous vide cooking you don't need to cook your pork any more than it is.
 These times and temperatures will only ruin all of your hard work.
-Please check out our guide on Sous Vide Cooking and Searing recommendations for more help.
+Check out more from the Cue chefs in our Quick Guide to Searing Sous Vide Proteins

 Q: When should I season my pork?